 Abandoned and antique buildings have a tendency to inspire stories.
 Legends, Myths, Haunted tales of the building's origin, its owners and builders.
 Indonesia as a whole is home to numerous historical and mystical buildings, many antique and dating back hundreds of years.
 One such building is Lawang Sewu which was built by the Dutch between the years 1904 and 1907 and functioned as head office for The Dutch East Indies Railway Company (Nederlandsch Indische Spoorweg Maatschappij) until 1942.
 During World War II, the building was used as Japanese Military Headquarters.
 It is located on the Tugu Muda roundabout, in Semarang, capital city of Central Java.

 Located on Central Java's north coast, Semarang city is easily accessible either by air, train, bus or car.
-The Ahmad Yani International Airport offers international routes to Singapore and Kuala Lumpur.
-Domestic flights are available from Jakarta, Surabaya, Denpasar, Bandung, Balikpapan and Banjarmasin.
+The Ahmad Yani International Airport offers international routes and domestic flights which are available from Jakarta, Surabaya, Denpasar, Bandung, Balikpapan and Banjarmasin.

 If you prefer travelling by road, a number of railway services travel through Semarang.
 Most express trains travel from Jakarta to Surabaya in East Java or vice versa passing Semarang and Cirebon in West Java.
 Alternatively, there are also many bus services to Semarang from various cities in Java.
 Rosalia Indah, Raya and Safari Dharma Raya are some of the best reputed bus companies.